How to use AI in Confluence: A practical step-by-step guide

 Expert Verified

 Confluence is the go-to knowledge base for countless teams.
-But as it grows, it can feel less like a shared brain and more like a cluttered attic.
-You know the information you need is in there somewhere, but finding it can turn into a full-blown investigation.
+As it grows, it becomes a powerful shared brain for your organization.
+You know the information you need is in there, and with the right tools, finding it is easier than ever.

-This is where AI is starting to make a real difference.
-By plugging AI into your Confluence space, you can turn it from a static library of documents into something that actually helps your team find answers and get work done.
+This is where AI is making a real difference.
+By using AI in your Confluence space, you can turn your library of documents into an interactive resource that helps your team find answers and get work done faster.

 This guide will walk you through exactly how to use AI in Confluence, starting with the features Atlassian has built right in.
-Then, we’ll get into the important part: how to work around their limitations to really tap into what your company’s collective knowledge can do.
+Then, we’ll look at how you can extend these capabilities to really tap into what your company’s collective knowledge can do.

 Prerequisites for using AI in Confluence